 Given the scale and breadth of the project, it is essential to check that your school or setting is willing to support you.

 The project can last from a minimum of 2 academic terms to 18 months from attendance at the first day of the programme.

 Subject to confirmation by DfE, there is the possibility that funding for this programme will be available through the Teaching and Learning Innovation Fund.
 This applies to delegates from schools in a category 5 or 6 area, including schools in a MAT which has a school in one of these areas.

 More accredited courses

-Suitable for anyone working or supporting young people 8-18.
+Suitable for anyone working with or supporting young people aged 8-18 years.
 The training will help you to have the skills and confidence to step in, offer first aid and guide them to the support they need.

 This award is the only on-the-job training and accreditation written specifically for those directly involved in SEND casework.
 More than 50 local authorities and 375 candidates nationally have participated in the award.

-A DfE funded nasen project.
-We are now able to offer a free accredited 21.5 day face-to-face training course for educations in a PVI Early Years Setting.
+As part of this DfE funded project, we are now able to offer a free accredited 21.5 day face-to-face training course for educators in a PVI Early Years Setting.
 Find out more about the project and its projected impact.